 Now that you have one free, re-wet the root mass for the rest, and leave your separated onion in the water.
 This keeps it hydrated and happy until you’re ready to plant.

 Repeat this process again, finding the next outside onion that looks like it can be removed.
 If there’s serious resistance, switch to a different one and try again, or swish the roots through the water again to keep them wet.

 The more onions that you remove from the root mass, the easier the process will become.
 The last few practically will come apart on their own.

 That very last onion will be still clinging onto whatever roots did break off in the process of separation.

 You will need to lightly comb the roots with your fingertips to remove whatever loose bits are present.
 Don’t exert any real force, just slide your fingers downward.
-Whatever bits broke off will end up in your hand at the end, along with likely some stray bits of dirt, perlite, and other potting mix.
+Whatever bits broke off will end up in your hand at the end, along with likely some stray bits of peat, perlite, and other potting mixes.

 Usually, these roots that snap free are the weaker ones, or the ones most entangled with the growing medium.
 It won’t harm your onions to lose these, and they can go straight into the compost pile.

 There’s one more step to preparing your onions for planting at this point.
 You’ll want to examine your onions closely to see what they look like.